Cleary University

 Cleary University is a private university focused on business education with its main campus in Livingston County, Michigan.
 It also has an education center located in Detroit.
 Cleary University offers certificate, ABA, BBA, MS, and MBA programs.

 History

-Founded in 1883, by Patrick Roger Cleary as the Cleary School of Penmanship, it was incorporated in 1891 as Cleary Business College.
-In 1933, the Cleary family turned the physical assets of the college over to a Board of Trustees, establishing Cleary College as an independent non-profit institution.
-In 1938 Patrick Roger Cleary retired and his son, Owen Cleary, became president.
-The college moved to the 2170 Washtenaw Avenue site in 1960.
-A branch college was opened in Livingston County in 1979.
-By 1982, the combined campuses served over one thousand students. " In 2002, Cleary introduced a graduate program and changed its name to Cleary University.
+Founded in Ypsilanti, Michigan in Washtenaw County in 1883 by Patrick Roger Cleary as the Cleary School of Penmanship, the school was then incorporated in 1891 as Cleary Business College and located in Ypsilanti's Union Block Building.
+In 1933, the Cleary Family turned the physical assets of the college over to a Board of Trustees, establishing Cleary College as an independent, not-for-profit institution.
+In 1938, Patrick Roger Cleary retired and his son, Owen Cleary, became president.
+The college was located at its original, purpose-built building in Downtown Ypsilanti at 300 West Michigan Avenue (originally Congress Street) until 1960, when the college moved to a newly constructed building at 2170 Washtenaw Avenue west of Eastern Michigan University in Ypsilanti.
+A branch college was opened in Livingston County outside of Howell, Michigan in 1979.
+By 1982, the combined campuses served over one thousand students.
+Cleary College purchased property at 3601 Plymouth Road in Ypsilanti's neighboring Ann Arbor, Michigan in 1998, and vacated its Ypsilanti campus the next year.
+In 2002, Cleary introduced graduate programs and changed its name to Cleary University.
+Cleary University sold its Ann Arbor campus, known as Cleary University - Washtenaw Campus in 2014.
+The university's Howell campus, known as Cleary University - Livingston Campus, remains its main, flagship campus.

 Livingston Campus

 The Livingston Campus of Cleary University is in Genoa Charter Township, Michigan, in Howell.